brianshurley/vegas-favorites/README.md

 ## Activities

-__Walk the strip!__ My favorite is to start from the Luxor (Mandalay if you are ambitious) then head north to Caesars Palace (Treasure Island), hitting every hotel casino in between... staying on the west side.
+__Walk the strip!__ My favorite is to start from the Luxor (Mandalay if you are ambitious) then head north to Caesars Palace (Treasure Island if you are ambitious), hitting every hotel casino in between... staying on the west side.
 Then, another day, do the east side from MGM Grand to the Wynn.

 __Go downtown.__ Fremont street.
 This is closer to the "original" 1950's Elvis Vegas.
 The "Fremont Street Experience" is a lightshow that is quaint compared to "The Sphere" and predates it by 20 years.
 Free concerts I think with some top bands.
 We missed "Presidents of the United States" by a day.